Efren Paredes, Jr. Resentencing Hearing Support Letter

 Web Site: www.4Efren.com

-I am writing regarding the future resentencing hearing of Efren Paredes, Jr., Berrien County Trial Court number 89-1127-FC-Z.
+I am writing regarding the future resentencing hearing of Efren Paredes, Jr., Berrien County Trial Court case number 89-1127-FC-Z.

-Efren has exhibited compelling evidence he possesses the capacity to learn, grow, and change throughout the past 29 years of imprisonment.
-He has made numerous selfless contributions to society mentoring young people, fostering violence reduction, and improving race-relations.
+Efren has exhibited compelling evidence he possesses the capacity to learn, grow, and change throughout the past 29 years of his imprisonment.
+He has made numerous selfless contributions to society mentoring young people, fostering violence reduction, and improving race relations.
 Additionally, he has successfully completed a broad range of education and self-help programs which have helped him develop invaluable communication and conflict resolution skills.
 He has used these skills to help enrich his life and those he comes into contact with.

-Countless posts documenting the positive work Efren has done transforming lives are featured on various blogs and social media sites.
-Archived interviews Efren has done with various print, television, and radio media, both nationally and internationally, are also featured on dozens of web sites.
-Click here to view a list of his impressive accomplishments.
+Countless posts documenting evidence of the positive body of work Efren has done transforming lives are featured on various blogs and social media sites across the Internet.
+Archived interviews Efren has done with various print, television, and radio media, both nationally, and internationally, are also featured on dozens of websites.
+You can click here to view a list of his impressive accomplishments.

 Of the prisoners who were 15-years-old at the time of their arrest, 90% of them have received 25- to 60-year sentences or sentences equaling the time they have already served, making them eligible for parole consideration.
 The average minimum sentence they have received is 28.5 years.
 I believe Efren is also equally deserving of fairly receiving a sentence proportionate to those similarly situated.

-The Berrien County Prosecutor's Office filed a motion with your court on July 21, 2016 -- over a year ago -- seeking a LWOP sentence against Efren when he is resentenced which he clearly does not qualify as a candidate to receive according to the standards outlined by the U.S. Supreme Court.
-I respectfully request that you dismiss the motion and impose a more reasonable and humane sentence of 29 to 60 years.
-The sentence is permitted according to MCL 769.25.
+The Berrien County Prosecutor's Office filed a motion with the trial court on July 21, 2016 --- two years ago -- seeking an unwarranted LWOP sentence against Efren when he is resentenced which he clearly does not qualify as a candidate to receive according to the standards outlined by the U.S. Supreme Court.
+I respectfully request that you dismiss the motion and impose a more reasonable and humane sentence of 30 to 60 years which is permitted according to MCL 769.25(9).